 If you keep using local models, the natural next steps are:- Run a larger model if your laptop has the RAM.
 Try

-gemma3:12borqwen3:14bfromollama pull. - Move to a real GPU via the CSI HPCC or, for bigger work, Empire AI.
+gemma3:12borqwen3:14bfromollama pull. - Move to a real GPU via the CUNY HPCC or, for bigger work, Empire AI.

 - Wire local models into your IDE — Continue, Cursor, and Aider all support an Ollama endpoint.